sage-code/maj/basic.md

 **example:2**

-sonu = to be
+etu = to be

-* tu sonu'pa mi xefa  = You are not my boss
+* tu etu'pa mi xefa  = You are not my boss
-* jo sonu la mi xefa  = I'm my own boss
+* jo etu la mi xefa  = I'm my own boss

 There is much more to learn about: [verbs](verbs.md)